 She can provide mindfulness lessons within classrooms, run ongoing mindfulness groups, and teach a mindfulness fundamentals class.
 She can also provide mindfulness training for parents, teachers, and staff.

-Orton-Gillingham students will need to meet a minimum of twice a week during these intensives (you can also sign up for more lessons per week).
+Orton-Gillingham students will need to meet a minimum of a week during these intensives (you can also sign up for more lessons per week).

 Lessons will occur at the South Burlington library for students near Burlington, VT.
 Otherwise, lessons will be online.
+This is subject to change in light of COVID-19, and all lessons may be online.